 - 5. In apparent disregard for this history, WMATA again proposes to combine the E6 and M4 bus routes.
 The offered justification for this change is "efficiency."
 Under WMATA's plan, residents along Western Avenue, NW, Chestnut Street, NW, Oregon Avenue, NW, and at Knollwood would no longer have direct bus access to Lafayette Elementary School, the government facilities and businesses along Connecticut Avenue, or the businesses, doctor's offices, and the Metro stop at Friendship Heights.
 The proposed extension of the M4 bus would not connect E6 bus users to the destinations that they need.
 WMATA would also eliminate all of its current M4 bus stops on 30th Place, NW and Military Road, NW.
 As noted, the community "strenuously opposed" WMATA's almost identical proposal in 2011,5 and, consequently, it was not implemented.
-WMATA has offered no new information suggesting that residents' need for the E6 has diminished. - 6.
-Knollwood residents have advised the Commission that they strongly oppose this change, which would make it much more difficult for its senior residents to access essential services and vital social engagement activities.
+WMATA has offered no new information suggesting that residents' need for the E6 has diminished. - Knollwood residents have advised the Commission that they strongly oppose this 6. change, which would make it much more difficult for its senior residents to access essential services and vital social engagement activities.
 In a short, two-day poll of Knollwood's 190 independent living residents, 36 responded, and of those, 29 reported that they use the E6 bus at least one day a week.
 Their typical destinations were to Connecticut Avenue, NW and McKinley Street, NW (23 respondents go to the bank, drug store, grocery store, Chevy Chase Public Library, Chevy Chase Community Center, the U.S. Post Office, or other) and to Friendship Heights (31 respondents go to Metro, connecting buses, stores, restaurants, and to medical appointments).
 If WMATA's proposal were implemented, half of the respondents said they would have to transfer to the E4 to go to the destinations previously served directly by the E6.
 Other seniors who are aging in place along the E6 route tell the Commission that they rely on it as well, for the same reasons.
 Finally, 36 of Knollwood's 198 staff members reported that they use the E6 bus, which would be even more useful if weekend service were available. - 7.
 Under WMATA's proposal, young students in Barnaby Woods, Hawthorne, and parts of Chevy Chase DC would lose bus access to Lafayette Elementary School.
 Some parents reported that they ride the E6 with their children to Lafayette in the morning and then continue by bus to the Friendship Heights Metro.
-This would no
+This would no longer be possible if the E6 were combined with the M4, as WMATA proposes.
+The principal at Lafayette Elementary also reports that about 15% of the school's staff use the E6 bus daily and stated, "We would definitely feel the E6 if it were missing."

 5 See "Chevy Chase residents oppose proposed Metrobus cuts," Greater Greater Washington, May 22, 2011, available at http://bit.ly/2taYcNd.
 At the hearing, Councilmembers "Cheh, Bowser, and others testified that the E6 serves upper Connecticut Avenue and Friendship Heights, both important commercial and medical destinations for seniors.
-They argued that cutting the E6 would hurt local businesses and burden seniors trying to reach doctors' offices."
+They argued that cutting the E6 would hurt local businesses and burden seniors trying to reach doctors 'offices."